peering-manager/ansible-role-peering-manager/README.md

 # Ansible Role: Peering Manager

-An Ansible Role that installs on Debian/Ubuntu.
+An Ansible Role that installs Peering Manager on Debian/Ubuntu.

 This role install all dependencies required by Peering Manager including the PostgreSQL database.
-So it can be used to setup a Peering Manager appliance including everything in the same machine.
+So it can be used to setup Peering Manager as an appliance including everything in the same machine.

 Web backend and frontend setups can be disabled if you already have your own